AttackOnJasper/University-notes/notes/aws/aws.md

 		* Can be configured to send to same bucket
 	* MFA
 		* Can be configured in bucket policy with condition `aws:MultiFactorAuthPresent`
+	- Events: trigger notifications to SNS / SQS / Lambda
+- Facts
+	1. Max object size: 5 TB
+	1. Largest object in a single PUT: 5 GB
+	1. Recommended to use multi-part uploads if > 100 MB
 * Benefits
 	* Fast
 	* Highly scalable - unlimited storage